When to visit the vet?

 Diagnosis

 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. of urinary tract obstructionobstruction refers to the blockage or narrowing of a hollow organ or canal, which hinders the normal flow of liquids or gases.
 In dogs and cats, an obstruction can occur in the digestive tract, airways, or urinary tract and often requires immediate medical treatment. begins with a thorough clinical examination by a veterinarian.
-Based on the dog’s symptoms and medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
+Based on the symptoms and the dog’s medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
 It includes information about previous illnesses, treatments, allergies, and lifestyle habits., the veterinarian can make initialInitial means beginning or at the start.
-In medicine, it can refer to the first symptoms of a disease or the first phase of a treatment process. assumptions.
+In medicine, it can refer to the first symptoms of a disease or the first phase of a treatment process. assessments.

 To confirm the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients., imaging techniques such as X-rays or ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
 In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. are often used.
-These help to identify the exact location of the blockage, whether it is caused by a stone, TumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions., or other cause.
+These help identify the exact location of the blockage, whether caused by a stone, tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+Tumors can develop in any part of the body and affect various functions., or another cause.

 Therapy